Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 2. Doing the work (editing)

 - Using the workflows on details pages - complete tasks, progress requirements (auto settings)
-- Move other things around using planning boards

 3. Checking your work (QA)